 When I was young, I assumed that Lemon Popsicle was an Italian movie.
 It’s telling that it is the most popular Israeli movie to be released in Italy.
 Mario’s belief is that there are 6 topics which always makes people laugh at comedies – death, hunger, illness, misery, poverty and senectitude.
 His other belief is that the more dramatic that something is, the more material that there will be for irony.
 In an episode of Inside the Actors Studio, Michael Caine revealed that comedy and drama come from conflict.
 I believe that comedy is a lighter form of tragedy.
 Tragedy without humour is life without hope.
 Humour is the hope that follows through the tragedy.
 Italian comedy is tragedy with a humorous viewpoint.
 The most important part of humour is the moment of surprise.
 Dramas with humour in them tend to be welcomed because of the stark contrast.
 Dramas are elevated with humour, whereas comedies are deflated with drama.

 Dramas are primarily concerned with logic, whereas comedies are about escapism.
 Dark comedies tend to have the main character dressed in black.
 For instance, Remote Control (1988) is about a ’50s sci-fi movie which will brainwash the world for an alien invasion unless a video store clerk intervenes.
 My belief is that comedy can be divided into three categories – childish, cynical and cerebral.
-Each category represents the three stages of lives.
+Each category represents the three stages of life.
 Back to the Future had the potential to be the best example because it’s a high school comedy which is PG-rated and within the context of science fiction.
 The original shooting script was better in that it was more cynical and cerebral.
 When Marty was talking with his girlfriend, he was more worried that he sounded like a schizoid neurotic than worrying about sounding like his dad.
 Regardless, he still made it clear that he thought George wasn’t someone to respect.